mave1700/TodoServer/README.md

 # TodoServer
-This is an API that provides CRUD-operations for users and tasks in database.
-Relies on database created in MySQL
+This is an API that provides CRUD-operations users and tasks in database.
+Works together with external database created in MySQL.
+Used in TodoAdminWebsite.

 ## Techniques ##
 * .NET Core 2.2